MaryBeth Templeton, R.Ac, RMT (she/her)

 MaryBeth is a member in good standing with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario and the College of Massage Therapists of Ontario.
 Her love of learning ensures that she easily exceeds the continuing education requirements of both regulatory bodies.

-When not at work, MaryBeth enjoys movies, reading, hiking, cross country skiing and spending time with great friends.
+When not at work, MaryBeth enjoys movies, reading, hiking, canoeing, cross country skiing and spending time with great friends.

 Guelph Acupuncture and I, MaryBeth Templeton, are committed to providing a safe treatment space for all.
 This means that I work to keep my practice free of racism, sexism, homophobia, transphobia, ableism, classism, fatphobia, prejudice due to cultural background and religious affiliation, and stigma against those with chronic illness, both physical and mental.
 I ask that my clients abide by this policy, and understand that slurs or hate speech of any kind will not be tolerated.